A group of young people walking on the street and talking.

 About mirtazapine

-Mirtazapine is an antidepressant, which works by adjusting the levels of chemicals in your brain.
+Mirtazapine is a tetracyclic antidepressant.
+It works by adjusting the levels of noradrenaline and serotonin in your brain.

-It is known that these chemical messengers are not as effective or active as usual in the brain when someone is feeling depressed.
+When you’re depressed, these chemical messengers are not as effective or active as usual.
 Mirtazapine increases the amount of these chemical messengers in the brain, which can help to improve mood.

 Mirtazapine and everyday life

-Antidepressants like mirtazapine can start to work on depression within the first two weeks of treatment, and the improvement continues over the following few weeks.
-It may take four weeks or a little longer for you to get the full effect.
+Mirtazapine can start to work on depression within the first one to two weeks of treatment, and the improvement continues over the following few weeks.
+It may take four weeks or longer for you to feel the full effect.

 Your doctor might start you on a low dose and then increase it slowly over a few weeks to your full dose.